cameronvale88/cryptbrute/README.md

 Before running the program, you must download the appropriate ChromeDriver file and type it's absolute path into the appropriate location in the script.

-Then open a terminal and run 'sudo chmod +x cryptbrute.py' and then 'python3 stegbrute'.
+Then open a terminal and run 'sudo chmod +x cryptbrute.py' and then 'python3 stegbrute.py'.

 The program will ask you to input the ciphertext.
 Follow the instructions.